NCIOCPL/cdr-lib/Python/cdrapi/README.md

 ## The `users` module

-The `users` module implements the `Session` class, as well as a number of nested classes for account and permissions management, as well as caching.
+The `users` module implements the `Session` class, as well as a number of nested classes for caching and account and permissions management.
 A `Session` object is present for all API requests, and manages database connections, logging, and user accounts, authentication, and authorization.